 At the UF Health Congenital Heart Center, we believe collaboration, communication and a commitment to quality improvement are keys to our excellent outcomes and enhanced quality of life for our patients and their families.

-Our center uses a multidisciplinary approach to patient care that encompasses the extraordinary resources we have through the renowned University of Florida Health and UF Health Shands Children’s Hospital.
+At UF Health, our center uses a multidisciplinary approach to patient care that encompasses the resources we have through the renowned UF Health Shands Children’s Hospital.
 We collaborate among our pediatric heart specialists and routinely team up with pediatric specialists in the areas of obstetrics, neonatology, genetics, hematology, pharmacology, endocrinology, neurology, gastroenterology, pulmonology and other pediatric medical specialties.
 As part of a world-class academic health center, we also have opportunities for research and access to innovative technologies in congenital heart care.

 As an integral part of UF Health Shands Children's Hospital, our center’s patients and their families can access many helpful resources, including our Child Life Program; social workers; Streetlight, for hospitalized adolescents; and Shands Arts in Medicine.